vilishalobo/Enhancement-of-Food-Security-Techniques/README.md

 </p>

 ## Current Functionalities
-Currently uses the first available address to carry out these functionalities and works only for one producer, distributor and retailer user accounts.
+Currently integrates with the available wallet address to carry out these functionalities and works only for one producer, distributor and retailer user accounts.

 In general, users can -
 - update the status of batches,